 Statutory responsibilities for each of the Program agencies are summarized as below:

-Wind Engineering and Coastal Inundation Project—The project develops the 21st century procedures needed for achieving designs that are safe, sustainable, and economical under extreme winds and coastal inundation, consistent with priorities …
+Wind Engineering and Coastal Inundation Project—The project develops next-generation procedures for achieving designs that are safe, sustainable, and economical under extreme winds and coastal inundation, consistent with priorities described in …

 National Windstorm Impact Reduction Program —This project provides leadership of windstorm and coastal inundation impact reduction R&D activities within the Engineering Laboratory.
 NIST is designated by Congress as one of four agencies …